barmpagiannos/Dynamic-Stopper/README.md

 # Dynamic Stopper — Autowalk + Runtime Pauses/Sidestep + Photos

 Inject **dynamic behavior** into a recorded Autowalk mission on Boston Dynamics Spot:
-pause every _M_ meters, take photos, perform lateral sidesteps (left/right/alternate), and hook in a background thread (e.g., for YOLO).
+pause every X meters, take photos, perform lateral sidesteps (left/right/alternate), and hook in a background thread (e.g., for YOLO).
 The robot still benefits from Spot’s obstacle avoidance, while GraphNav keeps it localized and on route.
 NOTE: Based on the documentation https://dev.bostondynamics.com/